EOSIO/eosio.cdt/docs/03_command-reference/eosio-cc.md

-  -sysroot=<string>        - Set the system root directory -v                       - Show commands to run and use verbose output -w                       - Suppress all warnings
+  -sysroot=<string>        - Set the system root directory -v                       - Show commands to run and use verbose output -w                       - Suppress all warnings --warn-action-read-only  - Issue a warning if a read-only action uses a write API and continue compilation
 ```